HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Selection of gourmet gelato

-The traditional technique for making gelato calls for less butterfat than ice cream and far less air, which creates a more intense flavor.
+The traditional technique for making gelato calls for less butterfat than ice cream, and far less air, which creates a more intense flavor.
 It is also made with quality ingredients and served at a warmer temperature for a creamier texture and a more satisfying taste.
 It is easy to sample gelato everywhere in Italy, but you can truly savor it by exploring further.
-Include a workshop and cooking class, or sample the best gelateria across the country with a guided tour in cities with some of the finest gelato available.
+Include a workshop and cooking class, or sample the best offerings across the country with a guided tour in cities with some of the finest available.

-Where to Visit: Bologna | Florence | Turin | Naples | Milan | Modena
+Where to Visit for Gelato: Bologna • Florence • Turin • Naples • Milan • Modena

 4. Wine